+Woe is me.
 I think one of the more unfortunate side effects of this perpetual lockdown is its ability to drain one of…well…everything.
 My energy levels are low.
 My imagination is shot and I am having difficulty tying my own shoelaces.
 There appear no drugs known to man that might remedy this malaise and desperate measures like mindfulness and meditation appear ineffective.
-We are my brethren, lost and well and truly in the wilderness.
-Speaking only for myself…
+We are my brethren, lost and well and truly in the wilderness and speaking only for myself…

 I have lost my mojo.